 Historic photos compiled from various sources over several years and housed in the Louisiana and Special Collections department of UNO's Earl K. Long Library.
 Materials generally have some relation to New Orleans or Louisiana.
 Photos date from the mid-nineteenth century to the 1950s.

 The unpublished manuscript "The Negro in Louisiana" is a work begun by the Dillard (University) Project in 1942, an arm of the WPA's Federal Writer's Project.
 After the dissolution of the unit, Marcus Christian maintained and edited the document in hopes of eventual publication.
 It is reproduced here as an annotated transcript, with original typos, chapters, and paginations preserved.

 Meeting minutes from the Orleans Parish School Board and its predecessors document the history of public education in and around New Orleans as far back as the 1840s.
-In an ongoing project, these minutes are being digitized and uploaded here.
+This is an ongoing digitization project, and more volumes will be added as they are digitized.
 Additionally, a pilot project funded by a Board of Regents Grant allowed scholars from UNO's Midlo Center for New Orleans Studies to index more than 900 pages of meeting minutes.
 That searchable index has been incorporated into this database, and it is hoped that further indexing or transcription can be undertaken in the future.

 The University of New Orleans acts as a Community Archive for StoryCorps interviews recorded in Louisiana in 2006 and 2010.
 These recordings were generously provided by StoryCorps.
 Audio may only be accessed on the UNO campus, but the database of interview information may be searched anywhere.